wangrq/iSwiftForm/README.md

   + override method. should the form data reloaded when base view controller's viewDidAppear() method called

 ### FormDataGroup

+**FormDataGroup** is a group of form controls, it shows an optional header text above all the form controls.

 * **init()**
 * **init(_ name: String)**
   - constructor, create a new form data group (with a header text)